What is a Heel Spur?

 - Plantar fasciitis

-When the shoes wear out, they do not bear the body weight well causing heel spurs to develop.
+When shoes wear out, they do not properly bear your body weight, which may cause heel spurs to develop.
 Other causes include reactive arthritis and back pain also known as ankylosing spondylitis.

 Surgical Treatment for Heel Spurs

-You can get immediate relief after minimally invasive heel spur surgery.
-This surgical method removes the calcium deposit completely.
-During the surgery to remove the heel spur, the surgeon may also release the plantar fascia muscle.
+Considering today’s minimally invasive foot surgery techniques, removing a heel spur is a viable option that offers minimal pain and recovery time.
+Minimally invasive heel spur surgery removes the calcium deposit.
+If necessary, the surgeon may also release the plantar fascia muscle.
 Consult with a minimally invasive surgery center like Northwest Surgery Center for a free diagnosis of your foot condition.